Richard Palmer MNCS (Accred), Eating Disorder Specialist

 - Working with anxiety

-- Working with clients using techniques form Gestalt theory
+- Working with clients using techniques from Gestalt theory

 - Pregnancy loss

 - Working with clients using techniques from transactional analysis

 My main training placement was with New Dawn Counselling Service in Weston-super-Mare.
 I successfully worked with a variety of clients of all ages, backgrounds and difficulties.